datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 ### Our data set: FASTQ files

-Now that we know how to navigate around our directory structure, lets start working with our sequencing files.
+Now that we know how to navigate around our directory structure, let's start working with our sequencing files.
 We did a sequencing experiment and have two results files, which are stored in our `untrimmed_fastq` directory.

 ### Wildcards

-Navigate to your `untrimmed_fastq` directory.
+Navigate to your `untrimmed_fastq` directory:

 ~~~
 $ cd ~/shell_data/untrimmed_fastq